jeffsieu/typescript-from-zero/chapters/2-intermediate-concepts/4-null-undefined-void-never/README.md

 ### void is TypeScript-only

-Note: void does not exist in Javascript as a value at all.
+Note: void does not exist in JavaScript as a value at all.
 It only exists as a type value in TypeScript as a way to represent the return value of a function that does not return anything.

 ```ts
 function logMessage(message: string) {